by: Kathi Kemper, MD, FAAP

 family media plan and limit your family's exposure to TV and

-Keep in mind: our electronic devices can also be used to create and maintain healthy social connections during the pandemic.
-You and your children may consider participating in online educational programs, virtual visits with grandparents and loved ones at higher risk from COVID-19, and participating in virtual online community events.
+Keep in mind: our electronic devices can also be used to create and maintain healthy social connections.
+You and your children may consider participating in online educational programs, virtual visits with grandparents and loved ones at higher risk from COVID-19 and participating in virtual online community events.
 It's also good to become familiar with telehealth options offered by your doctor and your child's pediatrician in case health questions arise.

 meditating as a family or other relaxation techniques such as